the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - They now start with only one free tech - Munitions, instead of any of their original four - and no longer have an early-game Science penalty.
 Citadels receive an extra +2 Production/Science, increasing to +4 in the Industrial era.
 - As mentioned above, Electing Leaders now belongs to this faction.
 However, its Production cost has been doubled.
 - Tactics Center is moved to Munitions so it remains available to them at the start of the game, and it now costs 100 Production.
-- New UU: The Last Minute (replaces Nuclear Missile, 15% cheaper to build; need to rename this UU later)
+- New UU: Sentinel Missile (replaces Nuclear Missile, 15% cheaper to build, +2 Range)
 - New UB: Arsenal of Liberty (replaces Armaments Production Line, 60% cheaper to build, adds an extra +1 Unit Supply, but requires a Power surplus for both the provided Weapons and the extra Production speed towards Personnel units, and still consumes Power to build)

 #### Proklyatyye